 The goal of the Graduate Program of the Department of Molecular Physiology and Biophysics is to prepare students for careers in physiology through providing:

-Students enter the graduate program through one of three mechanisms: the Biosciences Program, the Medical Scientist Training Program (MSTP), or Direct Admission.
+Students enter the graduate program through one of two mechanisms: the Medical Scientist Training Program (MSTP), or Direct Admission.
 Potential students are encouraged to directly contact individual faculty at anytime to discus research possibilities or the appropriateness of these mechanisms to individual circumstances.

 MSTP Program - Students interested in a joint M.D and Ph.D. degree from The University of Iowa typically start in the MSTP program.
 Admission is extremely competitive, please refer to the MSTP Program for specific application requirements and deadlines.